About arc42

 • Game Service → game.db: SQLite native SQL queries

-Communication Flow Example:
+Communication Flow Example (AI Match):

 1. User loads the app → Nginx serves React static files → React runs in browser